roman-milk/roman-milk.github.io/the-corner-office.md

   At the corner I told her to sit down on her bare bottom and to face the wall.
 The small chair left her with her knees bunched under her chin and her head, just barely reaching my waist.
 I bent down and kissed her on the top of her head and told her she was to stay like that until dinner time.
 She could do her schoolwork, eat dinner, and her sister and herself would be going to bed no later than 8 o'clock.

   'Ok Elizabeth I have to go make sure they follow the instructions and dress them in footed jammies for bed.
 I will see you Monday,' I said as I left.
-Report_Story #1